 Post Office Savings Account Tax Benefit

-Interest earned on Post Office Savings Accounts up to ₹10,000 per year is tax-free under Section 10(15)(i) of the Income Tax Act.
+The Post Office Savings Account offers a tax-free benefit on the interest earned.
+The Interest is exempt from tax up to ₹10,000 annually for individuals under Section 10(15)(i) of the Income Tax Act.

 Minimum and Maximum Deposit Limits